Closing costs you should expect

-There are certain ordinary fees associated with closing the sale of a house.
-These expenses are usually split between the buyer and seller, as noted in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help lead you through your deal.
+There are certain expected costs associated with closing the sale of a house.
+These costs are usually divided between the buyer and seller, as dictated in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Florida to help lead you through the transaction.

 • Points (optional)